Rob--/cw-tests/README.md

+Type `npm install chalk` before running for the first time.

+---

 1. Paste your `.jj` file into the directory and rename it `src.jj` (the script will compile it)
 2. Run the program and pass the entry point:
 ```